openwisp/openwisp-config/README.rst

 The ``key`` is generated consistently with an operation like ``md5sum(mac_address + shared_secret)``;
 this allows the controller application to recognize that an existing device is registering itself again.

-Verify that the interface of which you take the mac address is always the same with the mac_interface option.
-Pay attention on virtual interface like bridges and taps.
+The ``mac_interface`` configuration key specifies which interface is used to calculate the mac address, this setting defaults to ``eth0``.
+If no ``eth0`` interface exists, the first non-loopback, non-bridge and non-tap interface is used.
+You won't need to change this setting often, but if you do, ensure you choose a physical interface which has constant mac address.

-This feature is enabled by default, but must be enabled also in the controller application in order to work.
+The "Consistent key generation" feature is enabled by default, but must be enabled also in the controller application in order to work.

 Merge configuration
 -------------------